lcasoft/ekkoproxy/README.md

 * Integrate your application with dependent APIs or DBs before they are fully built.
 * Run various tools to compare, encode/decode, format, match, and hash data, validate / encode JWT tokens
   \- all safely from your local machine or server without the inherent dangers of using similar online tools.
+* Save time by generating mocks automatically from HTTP requests, OpenAPI, Swagger or WSDL specifications.

 Many service virtualization tools have a steep learning curve and can be cumbersome to setup.
 Ekko Proxy is not one of them - instead, using it's intuitive and simple UI, you can get setup and running in minutes.